Video Instance Shadow Detection Under the Sun and Sky

-\paragraph{Component analysis.} We perform an ablation study by adding the major components,~\ie, tracking branch with contrastive learning, temporal correspondence, and retrieving mechanism, step by step, starting from the baseline of using SSIS, which performs instance tracking by taking the output of the mask controller as the tracking embedding.
-Table~\ref{table:2} reports the results, showing that each component contributes to improving the overall performance.
-Note that contrastive learning and temporal correspondence encourage the framework to generate tracking embeddings for achieving paired tracking of instances while the retrieving mechanism helps to find the missed unpaired instances.
+We conduct an ablation study, incrementally introducing major components—tracking branch with contrastive learning in Eq.\eqref{equtation:eq3}, temporal correspondence in Eq.\eqref{equtation:eq4}, and bidirectional retrieving mechanism—starting from the SSIS baseline, which employs instance tracking through the mask controller's output.
+The results in Table~\ref{table:2} demonstrate the contributions of each component, with contrastive learning and temporal correspondence enhancing paired tracking, and the retrieving mechanism addressing missed unpaired instances.